riscv-boom/riscv-boom/docs/sections/InstructionFetch/FetchStage.rst

 *Fetch packets* coming from the i-cache are placed into a *Fetch Buffer*.
 The *Fetch Buffer* helps to decouple the instruction fetch front-end from the execution pipeline in the back-end.

-The instructions within a *fetch packet* are *not* collapsed or compressed - any bubbles within a *fetch packet* are maintained.

 The *Fetch Buffer* is parameterizable.
 The number of entries can be changed and whether the buffer is implemented as a “flow-through"